pspeder/LinuxAss.s/CLI-tools/processes.md

 -----------------------
 ...refers to the arguments that begin with '-', given to commands on the shell, e.g. the '-a' below:

     `ps -a`

-They are to be seen in contrast to command commands, such as "status" below:
+They are to be seen in contrast to command commands, such as "status" in the command:

     `systemctl status`

 Some common traits of command line switches: